i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-Documentation/README.md

 ## Generate images from source

 In the following we will assume that the sequence diagram source file is located at `./src/sequenceDiagram.plantml` and that we want to output the generated images direclty to the project base dir, which can be expressed as `..` relatively to where the source file is.
-We will also assume that `plantuml.jar` is in the project base dir, but you will need to update the commands with the actual path where you download it.
+We will also assume that `plantuml.jar` is in the project base dir, but you will need to update the commands with the actual path where you downloaded it.

 PlantUML supports exporting different images: